Instructors

 Proposal Process for All Summer Session Courses:

-1. Connect with your Department Chair, to secure approval to teach during the summer undergraduate session.
+1. Brown faculty, before submitting a course proposal, connect with your Department Chair to secure approval to teach during the undergraduate Summer Session.

 Submit a course proposal for Summer Session!